Visceral Evisceration

-Visceral Evisceration was an Austrian metal band that blended gothic metal and death-doom.
+Visceral Evisceration was an Austrian melodic death-doom band from Vienna, formed in 1991.
 They were one of the first extreme metal bands to include female operatic vocals, contrasted by male grunts and clear vocals.
-Their songs are generally long and epic, combining slow doom riffs with mid-paced gothic metal.
-Lyrically, they focused on issues more prevalent in goregrind.
+Their songs were generally long and epic, combining slow doom riffs with mid-paced death metal, with gory and/or obscene sexual lyrics.
 After a demo, they released their sole album, Incessant Desire for Palatable Flesh, on Napalm Records.
 After the release of the album, they left Napalm and changed their name to As I Lay Dying (not to be confused with the US namesake), releasing a promo in 1995 before breaking up.